malabya/google_analytics_counter/README.md

 6. Handle the field's view on the view of the page like any other Drupal field.

+#### The custom field can also be added using standard Drupal procedures.

+The only caveat to using standard Drupal procedures is the machine name of the field must be field_google_analytics_counter.

+1. Go to the custom field tab (/admin/config/system/google-analytics-counter-configure-types)

+2. Go to the content type you'd like to add the custom field to (/admin/structure/types/manage/form/fields)

+3. Click +Add field

+4. Under Add a new field, select Number (integer)

+5. Under Label, name the field Google Analytics Counter, which by default adds the machine name for the field field_google_analytics_counter.
+The machine name of the field is the key to getting the code to work.
+Make sure your field's machine name is field_google_analytics_counter.
+If you've never edited a machine name of a field before, remember that you input google_analytics_counter.
+Drupal adds the field_.

+6. Click Save and continue.

+7. Field settings should be Limited to 1.

+8. Add help text as you wish.

+9. Run cron.

+10. Check that the sorting is working in the view.

+For this second workaround, you'll have to add the field to every content type you would like to see the pageview total on.
 ### Project Status

 - [Google Analytics Counter](https://www.drupal.org/project/google_analytics_counter)